christian-vorhemus/autcar/docs/5_Model_Training.md

 We have trained a model.
 But is it "good"?
 What does "good" mean anyway?
 There are several measures that tell us if a model is good:

 1) **Accuracy**: This is simply the number of all correctly classified images divided by the number of total images.
-Suppose we have 10 images of "drive left" in our test set and 8 of them were correctly classified as "drive left" by our model - the accuraacy is 80%
+Suppose we have 10 images of "drive left" in our test set and 8 of them were correctly classified as "drive left" by our model - the accuracy is 80%

 2) **Precision**: How many of the images that were classified as "drive left" are actually "drive left"?
-Suppose, our model predicts that 8 images are "drive left" but just 4 of these images are really "drive left".
+Suppose our model predicts that 8 images are "drive left" but just 4 of these images are really "drive left".
 The precision in that case is 50%.

 3) **Recall**: Measures how good the model is at finding certain classes.
 For example, if there are 10 "drive left" images in total and the model finds 7 of them, recall is 70%.